siddharth1701/json-viewer-editor/README.md

 ## Contributing

-This is a demonstration project.
-Feel free to fork and customize for your needs.
+This is a personal side project built to explore modern web technologies and JSON processing.
+Contributions, bug reports, and feature suggestions are welcome!
+Feel free to fork, enhance, and adapt it for your own use cases.

+If you'd like to contribute:
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+Feel free to customize and use this project for your personal needs.

 ## Known Limitations

-- D3.js visualization is a placeholder (structure in place, implementation pending)
-- Some advanced features like full JSONPath queries are placeholders
+### Current Implementation Status:
+- **Visualization View**: D3.js tree visualization is implemented with interactive zoom/pan, collapsible nodes, and smart auto-collapse at depth > 2.
+Perfect for exploring complex JSON structures visually.
+- **Search & Filter**: UI placeholders are in place; full search, filter, and regex support need implementation
+- **Advanced Queries**: JSONPath and JMESPath have basic support; advanced query operations need enhancement
-- PWA features (service worker, manifest) are not yet implemented
+- **PWA Features**: Service worker, app manifest, and offline functionality are not yet implemented
-- Search/filter functionality has UI placeholders but needs full implementation
+- **Virtual Scrolling**: Tree view doesn't use virtual scrolling; may have performance issues with 10,000+ nodes
+- **PDF Export**: Export as PDF report is not implemented
+- **Unified Diff View**: Comparison view supports split-pane; unified diff format not yet available

+### Browser Compatibility:
+- Tested on Chrome/Edge 90+, Firefox 88+, Safari 14+
+- Some advanced CSS features may not work on older browsers

+### Performance Considerations:
+- JSON files larger than 10MB may experience slower tree rendering
+- Undo/redo history limited to 50 states to prevent memory issues
+- Large JSON structures (>5000 nodes) may require collapsing nodes for better responsiveness

 ## Performance